 The department also offers two tracks of the Master of Science in Electrical Engineering completely online.

-Learn more about earning a Master of Science in Electrical Engineering with an emphasis in Embedded Sytems Engineering (ESE) online:
+Learn more about earning a Professional Master of Science in Electrical Engineering with a track in Embedded Sytems Engineering (ESE) online:

-Learn more about earning a Master of Science in Electrical Engineering with an emphasis in Power Electronics (PPE) online:
+Learn more about earning a Professional Master of Science in Electrical Engineering with a track in Power Electronics (PPE) online:

 GRE general exam scores (no older than 5 years) for MS or PhD degrees.
 NOTE: GRE scores are not required for admission to ME.